-

 THE CLOUD OF UNREADING BY RAYMOND PETTIBON AND NELSON TARPENNY

 (PETTIBON, RAYMOND).
 Pettibon, Raymond & Nelson Tarpenny.
 NP: Superflux Publications, 1992.
 First Edition #48/100.
 8vo.
 Stapled Illustrated Wrappers.
 Artist's Book.
 Fine.. np (40pp), 20 b&w illustrations.
 In a protective clear acetate dustwrapper.
 Raymond Pettibon first came to prominence during the late-seventies with his raw, literary-inflected imagery for Black Flag, Sonic Youth, and SST Records.
 Over the subsequent decades, the erstwhile Southern California artist has deservedly become an international contemporary art icon.
 Limited to one hundred copies, "The Cloud of Unreading" is his 1992 Superflux-published artist book cum 'zine collaboration with "Master" Nelson Tarpenny that reproduces twenty psychologically-charged drawings.
 A most handsome, guaranteed authentic example of this exceedingly uncommon Pettibon tour de force (entry number ninety-seven in Uwe Koch and Roberto Ohrt's "A Catalogue Raisonné of Artists' Books by Raymond Pettibon, 1978-98") HAND NUMBERED "48/100" in blue ink by the artist on the front cover, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 027544

 -